 Sleep is one of the foundations for resilience.

 Restful, restorative sleep has been shown to increase resilience, making it easier to cope with stress and regulate our emotions.
-Sleep even impacts how well your brain adapts and how you are able to process emotion.
+Sleep even affects how well your brain adapts and how you process emotions.

 More specifically, your brain cleans house while you are sleeping.
-During sleep the metabolic activity of your brain goes up about 10 times.
-Research shows that the neurons in the brain actually shrink by about 60% to make room for the movement of cerebrospinal fluid through our brain to remove toxins and deliver oxygen and nutrients.
+During sleep, the metabolic activity of your brain goes up about 10 times.
+Research shows that neurons in the brain actually shrink by about 60% to make room for the movement of cerebrospinal fluid through the brain, which removes toxins and delivers oxygen and nutrients.

 How Sleep Makes You More Resilient